Computing the flip distance between triangulations: Structural results

-\begin{proof} This follows from the fact that, for any given ordering of the components in ${\cal D}_F$, there is a topological sorting of ${\cal D}_F$ in which all the flips in the same component of ${\cal D}_F$ appear as a consecutive block, and in which the blocks appear in the same order as the given order of their components. \end{proof}
+\begin{proof} For any given ordering of the components in ${\cal D}_F$, there is a topological sorting of ${\cal D}_F$ in which all the flips in the same component of ${\cal D}_F$ appear consecutively as a block, and in which the blocks of flips appear in the same order as the given order of their components. \end{proof}